ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/troubleshooting.md

 2. Select the API causing the error, click **Manage selected**, and select **Unpublish**.
 You can unpublished multiple APIs at one go.
 3. Click the API, select the **API Methods** tab, set **Response type** for the method causing the error, and click **Save**.
 4. Go back to **API Registration**, select the edited API, click **Manage selected**, and select **Publish**.

+## Random session logout

+If API Portal is randomly terminating users sessions, the session Hijacking plugin running in the API Portal might be the cause of the issue.

+This plugin checks, for example, the `x-forwarded-for` HTTP header, which is typically set by an upstream reverse proxy, to check whether the header remains the same during a session.
+If the header changes, the user is logged out.
+To solve this issue, check if a reverse proxy is in use, and if and how it sets the `X-Forwarded-For` header.

+For example, if the `X-Forwarded-For` changes a port from `89.211.212.232:50238` to `89.211.212.232:50239`, the user is logged out.
+In this case, you can reconfigure your reverse proxy so that the `X-Forwarded-For` header is not sent without the port number, or not sent at all.